dlbewley/demo-autofs/layering/readme.md

 # Using CoreOS Image Layering to run automountd on OpenShift Nodes

 RHEL CoreOS is a container optimized operating system which is distributed via a container image.
-Typically one does not install software directly into the host operating system, but instead from pulled images running in containers.
+Typically software will not be installed directly into the host operating system, but instead provided in images running in containers.

 The [RHCOS Image Layering](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/machine_configuration/mco-coreos-layering) feature of OpenShift allows to the ability to install software at the host level in a manner compatible with the automated node lifecycle management performed by OpenShift.

 > [!IMPORTANT]
 > On cluster image layering is TP as of 4.18 and anticipated to GA in 4.19.
 >
-> Draft 4.19 docs:
+> **Draft 4.19 docs:**
 >
 > * https://issues.redhat.com/browse/OSDOCS-13346
 > * https://87486--ocpdocs-pr.netlify.app/openshift-enterprise/latest/machine_configuration/mco-coreos-layering.html